April 14, 2026 – 5 min read

 Before the pandemic, workplace management was relatively simple: assigned desks, predictable occupancy, and clear structures.
 That model no longer works today.

-The pressure is coming from several sides at once:
+The pressure is coming from several sides:

-HR aims to ensure employee satisfaction
+HR wants to ensure employee satisfaction

 IT requires secure, maintainable, and compatible systems